Wednesday, April 28, 2021

 is near (Joel 1:15, 2:1)The fact that the locusts have invaded the land is evidence that there need to be an attitude of repentance among the people (Joel 1:4).

-An army will move up to the land of Israel (Joel 2:29).
-It will take place at
+2. During the end times, an army will move up to the land of Israel (Joel 2:29).

-The Day of the Lord
+It will take place at The Day of the Lord

-, when the sun and the moon are darkened and the stars withdraw their brightness (Joel 2:1011).
-Antichrist will then attack Israel at the
+when the sun and moon will be darkened and the stars will withdraw their brightness (Joel 2:1011).

 The people therefore needed to return to God with all their hearts, with fasting, weeping, and mourning (Joel 2:1217).
 The sacrifice God wants to see is a broken spirit from pride, a broken and contrite heart (Psalm 51:17 (19 in some translations).
 If they repented, God would have mercy on the people and save them from their enemies (Joel 2:1827)Unfortunately, the people didn't repent.
 This resulted in the Babylonians coming and conquering Judah.